AtmaHou/Task-Oriented-Dialogue-Research-Progress-Survey/readme.md

 which usually contains a goal constraint, a set of requested slots, and the user's dialogue act.

 ### DSTC2
+Clarification of dataset types:

+The main results we list here are obtained from pure DSTC2 dataset (ASR n-best).

+However, we don't list other kinds of DSTC2 data source results such as **DSTC2-text** (It formulates the dialog state tracking as a machine reading problem which read the dialog transcriptions multiple times and answer the questions about each of the slot, for more info please refer to [paper](https://aaai.org/ocs/index.php/WS/AAAIW18/paper/view/17447/15652)) and **DSTC-cleaned**
+(It is used by the NBT paper and fixes ASR noise and typo during training and include ASR noise during testing, The cleaned version is available at [here](mi.eng.cam.ac.uk/˜nm480/dstc2-clean)),

 | Model           | Area  |  Food  |  Price  |  Joint  |  Paper / Source |
 | ------------- | :-----:| :-----:| :-----:| :-----:| --- |
 | Liu et al. (2018) | 90 | 84 | 92 | 72 | [Dialogue Learning with Human Teaching and Feedback in End-to-End Trainable Task-Oriented Dialogue Systems](https://arxiv.org/abs/1804.06512) |